harish-guda/personal-website/content/about.md

 I am Harish Guda, an Assistant Professor in the [NASPO Department of Supply Chain Management](https://wpcarey.asu.edu/supply-chain-management-degrees) at the [W.P.
 Carey School of Business](https://wpcarey.asu.edu) at [Arizona State University](https://www.asu.edu/).

-My research interests are at the interface of technology, service operations management and marketplace design (in particular, platforms).
+My research interests are at the interface of technology, service operations management and marketplace design.
+I study incentive and information design problems that arise in service operations, and supply chains, with a particular focus on platforms.

 I enjoy theory, and elegant models.
 Outside of work, I run (a lot) and drink coffee (perhaps too much).